ExponentialML/Text-To-Video-Finetuning/README.md

 pip install -r requirements.txt
 ```

+All code was tested on Python 3.10.9 & Torch version 1.13.1.

 You could potentially save memory by installing xformers and enabling it in your config.
 Please follow the instructions at the following repository for details on how to install.

 https://github.com/facebookresearch/xformers